Bombing of Dresden: Night of 13/14 February

 The main bomber force, called Plate Rack, took off shortly after the Pathfinders.
-This group of 254 Lancasters carried 500 tons of high explosives and 375 tons of incendiaries ("fire bombs").
+This group of 254 Lancasters carried 500 tons of high explosives and 375 tons of incendiaries ("firebombs").
 There were 200,000 incendiaries in all, with the high-explosive bombs ranging in weight from 500 to 4000 lb – the two-ton "cookies", also known as blockbusters because they could destroy The high explosives were intended to rupture water mains and blow off roofs, doors, and windows to expose the interiors of the buildings and create an air flow to feed the fires caused by the incendiaries that followed.

 The Lancasters crossed into France near the Somme, then into Germany just north of Cologne.
 At 22:00 hours, the force heading for Böhlen split away from Plate Rack, which turned south-east toward the Elbe.
 By this time, ten of the Lancasters were out of service, leaving 244 to continue to Dresden.

 The sirens started sounding in Dresden at 21:51 (CET).
-(Note: During the Second World War, Britain was on summer time and double summer time or UTC+1 and UTC+2, the same as CET and CET+1) The 'Master Bomber' Wing Commander Maurice Smith, flying in a Mosquito, gave the order to the Lancasters: "Controller to Plate Rack Force: Come in and bomb glow of red target indicators as planned.
+(Note: During the Second World War, Britain was on summer time and double summer time or UTC+01:00 and UTC+02:00, the same as CET and CET+01:00.)
+The 'Master Bomber' Wing Commander Maurice Smith, flying in a Mosquito, gave the order to the Lancasters: "Controller to Plate Rack Force: Come in and bomb glow of red target indicators as planned.
 Bomb the glow of red TIs as planned".

 In the first attack, the first bombs were released at 22:13, the last at 22:28.
 The Lancasters delivered 881.1 tons of bombs, of which 57% were high explosive and 43% incendiary.
 The fan-shaped area that was bombed was 1.25 mi long, and at its extreme about 1.75 mi wide.
 The shape and total devastation of the area was created by the bombers of No. 5 Group flying over the head of the fan (Ostragehege stadium) on prearranged compass bearings and releasing their bombs at different prearranged times.

 The second attack, three hours later, was by Lancaster aircraft of 1, 3, 6 and 8 Groups, 8 Group being the Pathfinders.
 By now, the thousands of fires from the burning city could be seen more than 60 mi away on the ground.
 From the air, the second wave of bombers sighted the fires from a distance of over 90 mi.
 The Pathfinders therefore decided to expand the target, dropping flares on either side of the firestorm, including the Hauptbahnhof, the main train station, and the Großer Garten, a large park, both undamaged by the first raid.
-The German sirens sounded again at 01:05, but these were small hand-held sirens that were heard within only a block.
+The German sirens sounded again at 01:05, but these were small handheld sirens that were heard within only a block.
 Between 01:21 and 01:45, 529 Lancasters dropped more than 1,800 tons of bombs.